Download Full Text (346 KB)

 Conclusion This project provides an initial glimpse into self-reported breaks of nurses delivering frontline care in the hospital setting during the COVID pandemic.
 Nurses may not be taking all break opportunities while working during the pandemic, and efforts should be made to support the ability of frontline caregivers to consistently take all restorative breaks each shift.

 Implications for Practice: Strategies for enhancing nurses’ abilities to take restorative breaks are critical, especially for nurses working on the front lines during the COVID-19 pandemic.
 Ensuring adequate quality and quantity of breaks for frontline caregivers may mitigate caregiver burnout and enhance well-being, potentially translating to delivery of optimal patient outcomes.
 Our findings are limited as strategies for measuring nursing breaks were not uniform across the two studies.
 Future work is needed to further characterize breaks and related outcomes among Registered Nurses providing direct patient care during COVID.

 Conference / Event Name

 2021 Providence RN Conference

 Bradberry, Michelle; Bazan, Gisele Nicole; Mihandoust, Sahar; Roney, Jamie; Wilson, Marian; and Bigand, Teresa, "Break habits of Registered Nurses working in the acute care setting during the COVID-19 pandemic" (2021).
-View all.
+2021 Providence Nurse Research Conference: View All.
 14.